killthebuddh4/gadfly-go/README.md

 as well as more recent research surrounding how to build and orchestrate autonomous agents.

-_Please note, this project and documentation are under heavy development.
-If you see something is missing, find an error, have a question, or have anything at all to say, an [issue](https://github.com/killthebuddh4/gadfl.ai/issues) would be awesome!_
+_This project and documentation are under heavy development.
+If you see something is missing, find an error, have a question, or have anything at all to say, please don't hesitate to open an issue or reach out to me directly.
+For a (slightly) more detailed overview of the project, check out the [roadmap](#roadmap)_

 # Contents